ShurkaWake/ImageToAsciiConverter/README.md

 **WORKS ONLY ON WINDOWS**

 ## Running of script
 Use Windows PowerShell or Command Line to start this script.

+### 0. (Optional) Installing .NET 6 Runtime
-Make sure that you have .NET 6 or higher on your PC.
+If you already have .NET 6 Runtime or higher installed on your pc, you can skip this step
+> **winget install Microsoft.DotNet.DesktopRuntime.6**
 ### 1. Open the project directory
 Example:
 > **cd D:\AsciiImage-v.1.0**